zicklag/docs-1/configuration/flows/triggers.md

 ---
 description:
-  Triggers allow you to activate Flows on just about any conceivable internal or external event, including any in-app activities, incoming webhooks, cron jobs, Operations in other Flows, or the manual click of a button in the Directus App.
+  A Trigger initiates a Flow on some internal or external event, such as an in-app activity, incoming webhook, cron job, execution of Operation(s) from other Flows, and beyond!
 readTime: 3 min read
 ---

 # Triggers

-> Triggers allow you to activate Flows on just about any conceivable internal or external event, including any in-app
+> A Trigger initiates a Flow on some internal or external event, such as an in-app activity, incoming webhook, cron job,
-> activities, incoming webhooks, cron jobs, Operations in other Flows, or the manual click of a button in the Directus
-> App.
+> execution of Operation(s) from other Flows, _and beyond!_

 :::tip Before You Begin